skyvers/skyve-dev-guide/_pages/geospatial.md

 * `geometry` widget is a text field that has a map popup via a button.
 This widget has focus, blur and changed event handling.
 The widget can be disabled.
 * `geometryMap` widget is an inline map that can be used for input.
 This widget has changed event handling.
 The widget can be disabled and this removes the geolocation and drawing controls.

-Both of these widgets can constrain the type of geometry input allowed via the "type" property.
+Both of these widgets can constrain the type of geometry input allowed via the `type` property.

 Both of these widgets have a geo-locate tool on the map for marking the current GPS position (if HTML5 Navigation services are available).